-Ryan Rich enters his first season as an assistant coach for Miami swimming and diving in 2017-18.
+Ryan Rich enters his second season as an assistant coach for Miami swimming and diving in 2018-19.

 Rich joined the RedHawks after spending two seasons as an assistant coach at North Dakota.
 He served as the Fighting Hawks' distance coach, coaching a pair of 2016 Olympic Trials qualifiers.
 He also worked closely with a pair of Western Athletic Conference champions in 2016 200-yard freestyle WAC champion Aaron Chanas-LaRue and 2017 1650-yard freestyle WAC champion Jacob Wielinski during his tenure.
 The Fighting Hawks distance swimmers set eight school records while he was in Grand Forks.

 "I am thrilled to have Ryan on board with our swimming and diving program," Coach Bonewit-Cron said.
 "Having seen his previous experience translate into success for the programs he has been part of was very appealing in having him join our staff.
 Ryan's level of commitment for this program is strong and I am eager to see his contributions added to the future success of this team."

 Prior to his stint at North Dakota, Rich spent a season as a graduate assistant with Tulane.
 There, he helped mentor a team that broke 11 school records and finished fourth in the American Athletic Conference championships.